(Photo courtesy of Iron & Oar (c))

 Enter indoor rowing.
 Sometimes referred to as the “erg,” indoor rowing on the ergometer or rowing machine has long been used by crew teams trying to stay fit in the winter.
 Rowing studios are popping up across the country as a new form of aerobic exercise that is low impact and gets your heart pumping.
 “First and foremost, it’s a total body experience,” says James Erickson, trainer at Iron & Oar and former University of Minnesota rower.
 “You use around 85 percent of your muscles while on a rowing machine.
 It also takes a lot of stress off one’s mind because you don’t have to worry so much about targeting a specific area of the body.
 Now that’s total body: mental and physical.”

 If you’re thinking about trying a rowing class but don’t know where to begin, here are some basic tips for what to expect from a rowing class.
+Plus, here’s how to use a rowing machine for beginners.

 (Photo by Dani Liffmann)